panktir/Data-Analytics/Python/Airbnb_Data_Analysis.md

 * Adjusting prices for inflation
 * Selecting a preferred location in Amsterdam
 * Calculating the distance between the preferred location and available Airbnb listings
-* Visualizing the dataset using [Streamlit app](https://panktir-data-analytics-streamlit-app-abts2t.streamlit.app/)
+* Visualizing the dataset using Streamlit

 ## Project Tasks
 1. Data preprocessing: The dataset is downloaded and processed to ensure proper formatting and eliminate irrelevant information.